 Lump sum lifetime mortgage vs drawdown lifetime mortgage

-A lifetime mortgage is the most popular form of equity release, where interest is charged on a compound basis.
+A lifetime mortgage is a form of equity release, where interest is charged on a compound basis.
 There are two types of lifetime mortgages; a lump sum lifetime mortgage and a drawdown lifetime mortgage.

 Lump sum lifetime mortgage